Printing tissue: Human skin models

 How do I get started?

-With these results in mind, Isabella listed a number of bioinks that are well suited for printing skin tissue models.
+With these results in mind, Isabella listed a few bioinks that are well suited for printing skin tissue models.